cloudfoundry/garden-runc-release/README.md

 ### Running

+**Note**: If you are transitioning from garden-linux-release to garden-runc-release, please read the transition doc [here](https://github.com/cloudfoundry/garden-runc-release/blob/master/docs/transition-from-garden-linux.md).

 The easiest way to run Garden-runC is to deploy it with [BOSH Lite](https://github.com/cloudfoundry/bosh-lite), a local development environment for [BOSH](https://bosh.io).
 Once you have  set up bosh-lite (follow the instructions in the bosh-lite repo), just deploy like any bosh release, e.g: